GiorgosXonikis/java-hospital-patients-registry/README.md

 ## Hospital patients registry with Java

-This is a demo application in Java for creating a registry of patients for a hospital.
+This is a Java demo application for creating a registry of patients for a hospital.

 It was developed during my MSc studies in Information Systems.